cherose-sem/UFO_Compilation/Blog/README.md

 <sub>The image shows the crazy behavior of our Hackernews system.
 The Grafana dashboard shows when the system was struggling and have been down several times, the posts requests from the simulator started failing and became flat while lost posts grows enormously, and the so slow loading time to the landing page.</sub>

 The report still gives us an open question of — can it be added later in the process, at least right before production?
-One responder from the survery — former student at the same course — thinks that it should be done later in the process, and the same as when we did it during this semester period.One responder — former student at the same course — thinks that it should be done later in the process, and the same as when we did it during this semester period.
+One responder from the survey — former student at the same course — thinks that it should be done later in the process, and the same as when we did it during this semester period.

 ### VI.
 References